fmbot-discord/docs/docs/importing.md

 You get to keep your original listening timestamps added together with how long you listened to each track for more accurate listening time stats.

+#### The import command keeps saying my files are invalid.

+The only files we support are `endsong_x.json` files from the 'Extended streaming history' package.

+Are you using Discord on mobile?
+The Discord mobile app currently has a bug where it empties all `.json` files you send through it.
+Try importing with Discord on a different platform.

+Still having issues?
+Please open a thread on [our server](https://discord.gg/fmbot).

 #### Are platforms other then Spotify also supported?

 At the moment we only support Spotify.